arturomorarioja/js_file_load/README.md

 Open `index.html` in a browser, then open the browser developer tools.
 The console will show an error.
 The reason is that the external file `script.js` is loaded in the page header.
 As said file loads and executes, it tries to interact with the page's `<body>` element before HTML is parsed.

-A traditional solution consists in loading the JavaScript file at the end of the HTML document, which diminishes performance by delaying page load.
+A traditional solution consists in loading the JavaScript file at the end of the HTML document, but it diminishes performance by delaying page load.

 **Async and defer**